bbgit/bbgit.github.io/README.md

-### Conditions as of May 14, 2025 at 1:02:09 PM CDT
+### Conditions as of May 14, 2025 at 1:07:29 PM CDT

 Temperature: 83.90 &deg;F

 Feels like: 83.90 &deg;F

-Humidity: 58%
+Humidity: 59%

-Wind Direction: SW
+Wind Direction: SSW

-Windspeed: 0.9 mph
+Windspeed: 0.7 mph

-Wind Gust: 1.6 mph
+Wind Gust: 2.2 mph

 ---